 Page 7: Historical Events In November - 20

-1959 The all-new 105E Anglia was introduced in the United States--the first British Ford to be marketed to Americans on a large scale on this day in history.
+1959 The all-new 105E Anglia was introduced in the United States--the first British Ford to be marketed to Americans on a large scale on November - 20.

-1959 On November - 20 uN adopts the declaration of children's rights
+1959 UN adopts the declaration of children's rights on November - 20.

 1960 Jacob Cohen, Hebrew poet/writer, dies on this day in history.